 Daylight Recovery Services offers a comprehensive benzodiazepine treatment program that can also treat co-occurring conditions, including alcoholism and mental illness.
 Our highly trained and compassionate staff can offer the physical, mental and emotional support you need help you or your loved one overcome benzodiazepine addiction for good.

-Benzodiazepine rehab at Daylight Recovery Services begins with inpatient treatment, also known as residential drug treatment.
+Benzodiazepine rehab at Daylight Recovery Services begins with inpatient treatment, also known as residential drug treatment at our Corona, CA facility.
 This is where detoxification takes place.

 After detoxification, days will consist of professional counseling and a variety of therapeutic treatments, activities, and services, such as: